drawwithcode/2019-group-03-1/README.md

 Thanks to this change of location we can take advantage of the big screen projection of the live game, that will be played in moments of stalemate, like from the opening of the gates and the waiting for the singers, allowing everyone to perceive the position of the sword.
 It became a real group experience, in which the competition is even more present, given that it will appear both the number of the "knights" that are trying to conquer the sword.

 ###### REAL WINNING
-We thought about a collaboration with Mi Ami Festival, thanks to which there will be a prize offered, such as a backstage meeting with the artist, or free beers for the real King of the day.
+We thought about a collaboration with Mi Ami Festival, thanks to which there will be a prize offered, such as a backstage meeting with the artist, or free beers for the real king of the day.
 <br>